 While every relationship is unique, I have extensive experience helping clients navigate these specific patterns:

 You don't have to know whether you're leaving or staying.
 You don't have to have proof that it's "bad enough."
-You don't have to call it abuse if that word doesn't feel right yet.
+You don't even have to call it abuse if that word doesn't feel right.

 You just have to know that something isn't right—and that you deserve support.